-Students in good academic standing may request a leave of absence for up to 180 days in any 12-month period.
-Leaves of absence may not be used for study away.
-To initiate a leave of absence, students should meet with their advisor and request a Leave of Absence from the Assistant Dean of Student Affairs.
+Students in good academic standing may request a leave of absence (LOA) for up to 180 days in any 12-month period.
+To initiate a leave of absence, students should meet with their advisor and request a leave of absence form from the Assistant Dean of Student Affairs.
 Documentation of the reason for the leave of absence (medical or otherwise) may accompany the request for a leave, if requested.
 The request, if approved, and any accompanying documentation will be forwarded to the Registrar for processing and placed in the student's academic file.
+Students may not transfer credits to Olin that are earned during a leave of absence.